Outerbeast/anti_rush/README.md

 `"icon" "sprites/antirush/percent.spr"`	- Sprite to draw (obey env_sprite rules for positioning with origin/angles)- you can use your own sprite, or disable this using "No Icon" flag
 `"sound" "buttons/bell1.wav"`				- Sound to play when the entity is triggered.
 This can be disabled using "No Sound" flag.

-`"borderbeampoints" "a b c;d e f;g h i;"`	- List of points to draw barrier border beams.
-Minimum is 3 sets of points.

 `"sound" "buttons/bell1.wav"`				- Sound to play when the entity is triggered.
 This can be disabled using "No Sound" flag.

-`"borderbeampoints" "a b c;d e f;g h i;"`	- List of points to draw barrier border beams.
+`"borderbeampoints" "a b c;d e f;g h i"`	- List of points to draw barrier border beams.
 Minimum is 3 sets of points.

 AntiRush icon sprite rendering is done using the standard rendermode, renderamt and rendercolor keys.
 Below are the default settings:
 `"rendermode" "5"`